CSS Basics: The Ultimate Guide to Box Model Essentials – A Must-Have Skill for Web Designers

 Padding Box

 Padding refers to the internal spacing between the content of an HTML element and its border.
-The Padding Box belongs to the content box.
+The Padding Box belongs to the Content Box.
 Therefore, the padding values are added to the width and height of the content area.
 The padding box always has the same background color as the content area.
 Padding can be the same for all four sides or set individually for each side.
 You can specify 1 to 4 values for the padding property.

 Negative values for padding are not allowed.